 This is a six credit, four-week summer program, led by Auburn faculty in the beautiful city of Seville, Spain.
+The two courses offered will be PRCM2400 - Foundations of PR and PRCM - PR Case Studies.
 The program is open to ALL majors and offers six credits (electives) in the areas of Communication and Journalism and Public Relations.
 There are no prerequisites for these courses and there is no Spanish language requirement since all instruction is in English.
 The curriculum includes classroom time, as well as four weeks of strategic blogging assignments and other online projects.
 The primary focus is on visits to communication, journalism, and public relations focused businesses in Seville.
 Cultural tours and activities are interwoven in to the trip.
 This is a unique opportunity to interact with international professionals and to experience a premier world city and its unique culture.

 Students will be selected based on both their academic record (minimum GPA of 2.25 and 3.0 at time of application for undergraduates and graduates, respectively) and the ability of the individual to meet all objectives, participate in all activities, and evaluate all related tasks.

 Availability is on a first-come-first-serve basis.
 (Students will be advised of all pre-departure deadlines upon registration.)
 Students should be able to easily travel using mass transit (trains, busses, etc.).
 A passport is required.

 - 15 Feb 2020: Program application deadline

 - 20 May 2020: Arrival day at Seville

 - 21 May 2020: Classes begin

 - 19 June 2020: Move out date, end of program

 Program participants will take two courses for a total of six credits.These courses are study abroad elective course offered during the summer semester to all Auburn University majors.